Caupz/smit-trial-2020-ch/README.md

 # SMIT Sample Work 2020

-App of library's RestAPI which helps to manage books and it's lenders.
+- App of library's RestAPI which helps to manage books and it's lenders.
+- Database with some sample data is in db_dump.sql file.
+I used MariaDB for Database Server.

 # Install instructions
 1. Git clone